 Resistance to traditional rodenticides creates challenges for rodent control programs.
-Rats are hard-wired to survive and some rats may develop a genetic mutation making them resistant to certain rodenticides.
+Rats, like all animals, are hard-wired to survive and some rats can be born with a genetic mutation making them resistant to certain rodenticides.
 Studies show that resistance is increasing in rat species.
 This resistance is passed onto their offspring who will then carry this resistant trait into future generations.